 Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement.
 It was made for us.

-During this interview, Alma determined Helaman's allegiance to the teachings of the Church of Christ and his convictions about the gospel of Jesus Christ as taught by Abinadi and handed down from high priest to high priest.
-It is significant because Helaman needed to continue the traditions of his fathers based on the belief that a Savior would come.
+During this interview, Alma determined Helaman's allegiance to the teachings of the Church of Christ and his convictions about the gospel of Jesus Christ as taught by Abinadi (the martyred prophet who converted Alma's father to Christ) and handed down from high priest to high priest.
+Helaman needed to continue the traditions of his fathers based on the belief that a Savior would come.

 Rendering of Helaman

-A Little Family History & Culture
+Family History & Culture

 About the sixteenth year of the reign of Judges, the Nephites absorbed a group of refugees following a terrible conflict with the Lamanites.
 Thousands of Lamanites converted to the institution of Judaism based on the coming of Jesus Christ and sought to live their lives observing the Law of Moses until Christ fulfilled it.

 Toward the end of the seventeenth year (75 b.c.) a self-identified antichrist entered the nation creating no small stir for the Church of Christ before he met an unfortunate end.
 Nephites were on a spiritual and cultural high due to the unyielding efforts of Alma and his supporters.

-Nephite religious and cultural practices at that time hemmed on an understanding that the Law of Moses was a preparatory function of the higher manifestation of Christianity that would occur after the Atonement of Jesus Christ, one who had been prophesied for centuries among the Nephites.
+Nephite religious and cultural practices at that time hemmed on an understanding that the Law of Moses was a preparatory function of the higher manifestation of Christianity that would occur after the Atonement of Jesus Christ, who had been prophesied for centuries among the Nephites.

-Alma relinquished his public service position so that he could devote all his efforts to serve the Church.
-He recommended that a man from the Church Nephihah take the position of Chief Judge, but still maintained a strong connection to civic activities.
+Alma relinquished his public service position so that he could devote all his efforts to serving the Church.
+Nephihah, on his recommendation, and also a Church member, took the position of Chief Judge.
+Alma still maintained a strong connection to civic activities.

 It was a custom among the Nephites to pass not only offices of religion to their sons but public offices also—a nepotistic society.
 This type of culture created no small stir of ambitious men who wanted a piece of that power structure, a cultural climate that the Adversary used to his advantage.

 Changing of the Guard

 Helaman's spiritual affirmations came as a pleasure to Alma thinking back to his sordid past of rebellion against the gospel tradition.
-Though his road led eventually to salvation after many prayers on his behalf by the church, specifically his father Alma, the First, it was the product of a severe repentance process.
+Though his road led eventually to salvation after many prayers on his behalf by the Church, specifically his father Alma, the First, it was the product of a severe repentance process.

 The prophecies were not to be revealed to the Nephites by command of God that the Nephite nation would be destroyed due to its rejection of the theological teaching of Jesus Christ four hundred years in Helaman’s future.

-© 2018 Rodric Anthony
+© 2018 Rodric Anthony Johnson